-Soil and groundwater were analyzed for emerging contaminants (ECs), volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), metals, polychlorinated biphenyls (PCBs), and pesticides.
-Soil vapor samples were analyzed for VOCs.
-Based on investigations performed at the site to date, the primary contaminants of concern for the site are SVOCs and metals.
+Soil and groundwater were analyzed for volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), metals, polychlorinated biphenyls (PCBs), per- and polyfluoroalkyl substances (PFAS), and pesticides.
+Soil vapor was sampled for VOCs.
+Based on the investigations conducted to date, the primary contaminants of concern are SVOCs and metals in soil and groundwater, and VOCs in soil vapor.